celestiaorg/.github/CONTRIBUTING.md

 # Contributing to Celestia

 Welcome and thank you for contributing to building Celestia, the first modular blockchain network.

-In this guide, you will find information about how Celestia manages the `CelestiaOrg` Github as well as expectations around our engineering standards.
+In this guide, you will find information about how the Celestia team manages the `celestiaorg` Github as well as expectations around our engineering standards.

 ## Github Management